fry-guy/mister-ao486-command-line-tools-cli/README.md

 ```
 Shell shortcut: `resizevhd <name.vhd>`

-Rebuilds `<name.vhd>` at a larger size, copying every file across exactly as-is, including the boot sector and hidden/system file attributes.
+Rebuilds `<name.vhd>` at a different size, copying every file across exactly as-is, including the boot sector and hidden/system file attributes.
 Useful when an existing VHD is running low on space.
 Reports the current size, space used, and a suggested new size, which can be accepted or overridden.
 Verifies the copy byte-for-byte before replacing the original, and keeps a timestamped backup unless overwriting is explicitly confirmed.

 ### `mgl create` — create a MiSTer game-launcher file